ATLAS SALTA SILICONE MASONRY PAINT - BASE WHITE 10L

 System approvals ATLAS ETA 06/0081, ATLAS ROKER ETA 06/0173, ATLAS ETICS FPC-ITB-0562/Z

-• Ideal for your project if: You are painting a rendered or plastered exterior facade and want a self-cleaning, vapour-permeable silicone finish in a white base that can be tinted to any of 400 SAH colours — particularly suited to new-build ETICS systems where primer-free application on fresh renders saves a full work stage.
+• Ideal for your project if you are painting a rendered or plastered exterior facade in a white, off-white, or light SAH colour and want a self-cleaning, vapour-permeable silicone finish — particularly suited to new-build ETICS programmes where primer-free application on fresh renders saves a full work stage.

-• Need a grey base for deeper or darker colours?
-The Atlas Salta Base Grey 10 l in the same silicone masonry paint range provides better pigment depth and opacity when tinting to mid-tone and darker shades, reducing the number of coats needed to achieve full colour saturation on charcoal, slate, and deep earth tones.
+• Specifying a mid-tone or darker SAH colour?
+The Atlas Salta Base Grey 10 l offers better pigment depth and opacity on charcoal, slate, and deep earth tones, typically reducing the number of coats needed for full saturation.

 How many litres of Atlas Salta Base White do I need for a typical UK house facade?

-Coverage depends on substrate type and texture depth.
+Coverage depends on substrate texture.
 On a standard 1.5 mm grain silicone render, one litre covers approximately 4.0 m² per coat, so a 10-litre bucket covers around 40 m² in a single pass.
-Most facades require two coats for full opacity and uniform colour, meaning a 60 m² front elevation needs approximately 30 litres (three buckets) in total.
-Ordering one extra litre per 40 m² accounts for waste, cutting-in around windows, and any localised touch-ups — a more efficient approach than running short mid-elevation and having to stop for delivery.
+Most facades require two coats for full opacity and uniform colour, meaning a 60 m² front elevation needs approximately 30 litres — three buckets — in total.
+Ordering one extra litre per 40 m² accounts for waste, cutting-in around windows, and any localised touch-ups, which is more efficient than running short mid-elevation and stopping for delivery.

 Is Atlas Salta Base White an environmentally responsible choice for exterior painting?

 The formulation uses only natural fillers and achieves a VOC content of 39.9 g/l, sitting at the lower edge of the EU regulatory limit and well below many conventional exterior masonry paints.
-The self-cleaning Pearl Effect surface means the facade stays cleaner for longer without the need for chemical wash treatments, and the Bio Protection technology discourages algae and fungal growth without relying on added biocides.
-Choosing a lighter white or off-white shade also reflects more solar radiation, reducing thermal gain on the building envelope — a measurable contribution to lowering cooling loads in summer and supporting the energy-performance targets set out in current UK Building Regulations.
+The self-cleaning Pearl Effect surface means the facade stays cleaner for longer without chemical wash treatments, and the Bio Protection technology discourages algae and fungal growth without added biocides.
+Choosing a light or off-white tint also reflects more solar radiation, reducing thermal gain on the building envelope — a meaningful contribution to lowering summer cooling loads and supporting the energy-performance targets set out in current UK Building Regulations.

 What happens if rain falls shortly after applying Atlas Salta?

-The paint forms a crust within approximately two hours under standard conditions (+20 °C, 50% RH), and reaches full water resistance after six hours.
+The paint forms a surface crust within approximately two hours under standard conditions (+20 °C, 50% RH) and reaches full water resistance after six hours.
 Protecting the freshly painted surface with scaffold sheeting during application and for at least 24 hours afterwards ensures the silicone binder cures without water disruption.
 On covered scaffold, most UK rain events pass without affecting the finish.
-For the best planning approach, checking a three-day weather forecast before starting each elevation and timing the first coat for early morning allows the full six-hour recoat window to pass in daylight, with the overnight hours providing additional undisturbed curing time.
+Checking a three-day forecast before starting each elevation and timing the first coat for early morning lets the full six-hour recoat window pass in daylight, with the overnight hours providing additional undisturbed curing time.

 Can I apply Atlas Salta in winter or cold weather?